-The Ultimate Guide to the Russian Orthodox Vestments
+The Ultimate Guide to Greek Orthodox Vestments

 Vestments are the apparels, which are worn by priests and important people of the churches.
 They are of various types and have different significance.
 The western world has its own varieties of vestments and the eastern world has its own.
 The kind of vestments, which are available nowadays in the market, has gone through a lot of changes since the very first making of the same.

 A priest who performs liturgical services needs cassock and riassa.
 In the actual liturgy, other garments are needed for example, his robe which is called an Alb has close sleeves and a stole which is commonly known as epitrahilion which is basically a long piece of cloth which is broad and passes through the neck and has the length of the entire wearer.
 There is something called a girdle which the priests wear like a belt to gird himself above his robe and stole and it helps to serve more comfortably in the altar.
 Another distinguishing vestment is the chasuble which s a long garment with sleeves and is put on over other vestments.